 Note: Be very careful on part (a).
 Don't just mindlessly apply symbolical manipulations!
 Think through the logic carefully.
 What precisely would count as a counterexample to an "if...then..." statement?
-It might help to look at Problem 4 and consider the truth table at the top of p.
+It might help to rewrite the "if...then..." statement using and/or/not, to look at Problem 4, or to consider the truth table at the top of p.
 24 of the book.